wjdeng/coolerather/README.md

 # coolweather
-This is a test Android project.
+This is a  Android project.This is a weather App.